afonsomatos/haskell/Readme.md

 ## Get help

-If you stumble across any kind of problem, try to spend at least 10 minutes trying to figure it out.
-If not, you can ask your question in this list of websites.
+If you stumble across any problem, or just want help, you can make your questions here:

 - [SO Haskell Chat Room](http://chat.stackoverflow.com/rooms/83002/haskell-room)